lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ## Abstract

-We propose to rework the Validators Exit Bus Oracle ("VEBO-7002") across its on-chain and off-chain parts.
+We propose to rework the Validators Exit Bus Oracle (VEBO) across its on-chain and off-chain parts and rename it to the **`TriggerableWithdrawalsOracle`** (TWO).

-**On-chain**, we add a new **`ValidatorWithdrawalsQueue` contract** that stores a **FIFO queue** of withdrawal request intentions (partial and full), appended by the VEBO on each Oracle report.
+**On-chain**, we add a new **`TriggerableWithdrawalsBus` contract** that stores a **FIFO queue** of withdrawal request intentions (partial and full), appended by the TWO on each Oracle report.
 Anyone can call a public function on the queue to process requests in order and send them to the EIP-7002 predeploy.
-An `enablePartialWithdrawals` / `disablePartialWithdrawals` switch on the VEBO lets the protocol turn partial withdrawals off, reverting to FWR-only operation (that could be fulfilled through a Validator Ejector) under extreme EIP-7002 fee conditions.
+An `enablePartialWithdrawals` / `disablePartialWithdrawals` switch on the TWO lets the protocol turn partial withdrawals off, reverting to FWR-only operation (that could be fulfilled through a Validator Ejector) under extreme EIP-7002 fee conditions.
 Also removes two mechanisms of the Triggerable Withdrawals framework ([LIP-30](lip-30.md)) that the new flow makes redundant: exit delay verification with late-exit penalties, and exit requests hash delivery via EasyTrack.

 **Off-chain**, we rework the exit-ordering logic so it selects both which validators to exit and the withdrawal amount per validator.
 This adds support for **partial withdrawal requests** — preferring PWRs against `0x02` validators and falling back to FWRs where PWRs are not applicable — and for **Active Rebalancing**: additional, rate-limited exits against CMv2 operators whose `currentStake` exceeds their `targetStake`, moving the module toward its target distribution.